philipgray/Project3/README.md

 * The front end is hosted on AWS Amplify, and the backend on an AWS EC2 instance.

 ## Installation
-Below are the steps for setting up and running our dashboard locally, or online.
+Below are the steps for setting up the environment for running our dashboard locally, or online.

 ### Project Installation